 To many, the state of Indiana and its capital city itself are often regarded as flyover territory.
 The buckle on the Bible belt.
 Corn and soybeans and barns, oh my!
 To both the informed traveler and the cosmopolitan local, though, Indianapolis harbors a delightful array of options for cultural and culinary experiences.

-The same is true of the city’s offerings that openly cater to or welcome gay, lesbian, transgender, and bisexual (LGBT) individuals, be they locals or visitors.
+The same is true of the city’s offerings that openly cater to or welcome gay, lesbian, transgender, bisexual, and questioning (LGBTQ) individuals, be they locals or visitors.
 These features can be slightly more niche than general-interest attractions and establishments.
 But there’s a key word there: slightly.
-Indy’s LGBT-friendly spots range from beat-laden martini bars to low-key java havens, unassuming sandwich shops to packed-house music venues.
+Indy’s LGBTQ-friendly spots range from beat-laden martini bars to low-key java havens, unassuming sandwich shops to packed-house music venues.

-The cultural evolution in Indy, and in its Midwest sister cities and beyond, has it that many venues are no longer LGBT-exclusive, if ever they were.
+The cultural evolution in Indy, and in its Midwest sister cities and beyond, has it that many venues are no longer LGBTQ-exclusive, if ever they were.
 Instead, they’re integrated.
 In the past few years, locals and visitors alike adopted a “come as you are, and bring your best people” mentality.
 They don’t want to live in silos.
 They don’t crave segregation of backgrounds.
 This fusion finds that they simply relish good times.
 If you don't believe us, just ask OUT Magazine, who recently named Indy one the best places to travel in 2018.

 This desire people have to get dinner and drinks, entertainment and experiences, among people from myriad backgrounds - without even thinking about it - is reflected in the city’s venerable and burgeoning venues both.
 Indy denizens don’t hold it close to their chests anymore that the city’s culinary scene is booming.
-New eateries include Tinker Street on the border of Herron-Morton Place and Old Northside neighborhoods; Repeal (pictured) in Fletcher Place; and Pioneer in Fountain Square draw a blend of patrons every night.
-They’ve come alongside relative dining-out institutions such as Bluebeard in Fletcher Place.
+New eateries include Tinker Street on the border of Herron-Morton Place and Old Northside neighborhoods, which draws a blend of patrons every night.
+They’ve come alongside relative dining-out institutions such as Bluebeard (picutred) in Fletcher Place.

-It’s cliché to say, but yes, LGBT persons’ palates are sophisticated.
+Many in the LGBTQ community pride themselves on having a sophisticated palate.
 They’re adventurous.
 There’s also the so-called meat-and-potatoes set within that community.
 (I know, as I’ve dated some of those people.)
-For those types - lovers of well-crafted pizzas, burgers, and chicken dishes - the likes of Mass Ave’s Bru Burger and Pizzology satiate the need.
+For those types - lovers of well-crafted pizzas, burgers, and chicken dishes - the likes of Mass Ave’s Bru Burger and Goodfellas Pizzeria satiate the need.
 New to Fountain Square, Kuma’s Corner does the same - with a heavy-metal motif (that Black Sabbath Burger!) and quite possibly The Most Polite Hirsute Bartenders You’ll Ever Meet (certainly a niche category).
-A notably tried-and-true spot such as Marco’s Restaurant & Lounge in Broad Ripple caters to this crowd as well, notably via Tuesday’s “Cheap Meat” themed nights.

-For straight-up LGBT entertainment - with a healthy dose of history - the Chris Gonzalez Library & Archives housed downstairs at the Indy Pride, Inc., offices in the Health Foundation of Greater Indianapolis building delivers a walk down memory lane that’s chock-full of meaning.
+For straight-up LGBTQ entertainment - with a healthy dose of history - the Chris Gonzalez Library & Archives (opening in November in the Indianapolis Central Library) delivers a walk down memory lane that’s chock-full of meaning.
 In the 1980s, Indy’s heralded Bag Ladies group, the second-oldest organization of its kind nationwide, began performing to raise funds for HIV/AIDS relief among Hoosiers.
 That history and much more appears here.
 These archives are sobering and startling, invigorating and surprising, all at once.
 You’ll feel and leave cultured and enriched for the experience, which is all anyone could ask of a museum or another such attraction.

 Speaking to the city’s integrated culture, the burlesque shows and club-sized band dates at White Rabbit Cabaret and Radio Radio, both in Fountain Square, feature performers ranging from homegrown acts to international stars-in-waiting.
-LGBT-friendly and-featuring groups such as Angel Burlesque and IndyProv (a “sketchy comedy” troupe) often play White Rabbit.
+LGBTQ-friendly and-featuring groups such as Angel Burlesque and IndyProv (a “sketchy comedy” troupe) often play White Rabbit.
 Grassroots music also plays into the lineup at the Hi-Fi, newer and prominent in the same district of town.
-Rock, folk, and hip-hop artists all alight upon that spot, with MOKB Presenters promoter Craig “Dodge” Lile leading the scene alongside other notable music mavens.
+Rock, folk, and hip-hop artists all alight upon that spot.

 If it’s a comedy of errors, in the best meaning of the phrase, you want, also consider CSz Indianapolis on Mass Ave, a slender room of a theater that (barely) contains the brimming personalities of the city’s Comedy Sportz performers.
 Veterans including Claire Wilcher, Chad Woodward, and more sultans of sass put on a guffaw-inducing spectacular many times a month that’s as good as any abdominal workout.
-The shows’ brick-and-mortar location keeps one of the city’s most LGBT-friendly areas, Mass Ave, rocking every week.
 The same can be said of nearby musical-and-play venues Phoenix Theatre and Theatre on the Square, which put on buzzed-about national shows with local and guest actors alike, as well as the work of lesser-known and Indy-abiding playwrights and scribes.
-A mention of LGBT-featuring performing arts in Indy must also include two tried-and-true organizations: Footlight Musicals in Herron-Morton Place, with decades of performances under its collective belt, and the Pride of Indy Band & Color Guard, venerable and talented musicians and visual artists keen on preserving and documenting Indy’s LGBT heritage while entertaining all comers, and the Indianapolis Men's Chorus, a volunteer chorus that gracefully interprets everything from classical, spiritual, Broadway, and world music with agility and panache.
+A mention of LGBTQ-featuring performing arts in Indy must also include three tried-and-true organizations: Footlite Musicals in Herron-Morton Place, with decades of performances under its collective belt, the Pride of Indy Band & Color Guard, venerable and talented musicians and visual artists keen on preserving and documenting Indy’s LGBTQ heritage while entertaining all comers, and the Indianapolis Men's Chorus, a volunteer chorus that gracefully interprets everything from classical, spiritual, Broadway, and world music with agility and panache.